Are Cockroaches Dangerous to People and Pets?

 Cockroaches are an unsavory site for a home or business owner.
 How dangerous are they really though?

-Cockroach Dangers to People
+Dangers Cockroaches Pose to People

 Besides being gross and a nuisance, cockroaches carry bacteria and can be problematic for those with asthma and related health problems.